Some Secrets Shared

 \[y - y_1 = \left(\frac{y_2 - y_1}{x_2 - x_1}\right)(x - x_1).\]

-However, in its current form, this equation does not generalize particularly nicely to higher degree polynomials, so let us try to rewrite this equation with the goal of having more symmetry between how \(x_1\) and how \(x_2\) is used.
+However, in its current form, this equation does not generalize particularly nicely to higher degree polynomials, so let us try to rewrite this equation with the goal of having more symmetry between how \(x_1\) and \(x_2\) are used.
 After all, we could have just as easily used the other point for our point-slope form to get the equivalent line \(y - y_2 = \left(\frac{y_2 - y_1}{x_2 - x_1}\right)(x - x_2).\) As a first step, we isolate \(y\) and separate the \(x\) terms from the \(y_1\)s and \(y_2\)s, and then we distribute and factor out \(y_1\):

 \[\begin{align*} y - y_1 &= \left(\frac{y_2 - y_1}{x_2 - x_1}\right)(x - x_1)\\ y &= \left(\frac{x-x_1}{x_2 - x_1}\right)(y_2 - y_1) + y_1\\ &= y_2\left(\frac{x-x_1}{x_2 - x_1}\right) - y_1\left(\frac{x-x_1}{x_2 - x_1}\right) + y_1\\ &= y_2\left(\frac{x-x_1}{x_2 - x_1}\right) + y_1\left(1 - \frac{x-x_1}{x_2 - x_1}\right)\\ &= y_2\left(\frac{x-x_1}{x_2 - x_1}\right) + y_1\left(\frac{x_2 - x_1}{x_2 - x_1} - \frac{x-x_1}{x_2 - x_1}\right)\\ &= y_2\left(\frac{x-x_1}{x_2 - x_1}\right) + y_1\left(\frac{x_2 - x}{x_2 - x_1}\right)\\ &= y_2\left(\frac{x-x_1}{x_2 - x_1}\right) + y_1\left(\frac{x - x_2}{x_1 - x_2}\right) \end{align*}\]